JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

   * Further discussion of project architecture and details.
 Details will be included in phase 1 documentation.
   * Further discussion on phase 1 documentation based on the above.

+#### Meeting 4 (Monday, October 15, 2018) [5PM - 6PM]:
+* Took place outside BA2210.
+* Team members present: Grant, Asher, Benson, Pablo, Jay.
+* Notes:
+  * Discussed final details on documentation.
+  * Discussed API design.

 ## Methodology
 We will be using Scrum with Kanban via Github's Projects feature.
 Due to the experimental nature of the project, the numerous unforeseen challenges should be best tackled with a flexible approach.
 Scrum allows rapid responses to change and will keep the team on the same page with regular meetings.

-### Tracking Progress
-TODO: How to keep track of progress.
+Progress will be tracked on Github's Projects feature as well, with the backlog being handled by kanban.

 ### Git Flow
-TODO: How we want to follow git flow, dev branch per service, feature branches per dev branch.
-Merge etiquette, pull request peer review criteria (feature requirements, test cases themselves, running test cases).
+We will be adhering to the git flow, with a development branch per service and feature branches per development branch.
+Pull requests will be made upon the completion of a feature branch.
+Feature requirements, test cases, and code will be reviewed by two other members.
+Features will be tracked via Issues.

+### Member Workload
+Team members will not be restricted to specific domains.
+Instead, we will prioritize features that suit our learning goals while ensuring that all core features are finished.

 ## Handout
 You will create a plan for how your team will collaborate, review code, etc.